-The BonesThe cervical vertebrae are the smallest vertebrae in the spinal column.
+The cervical vertebrae are the smallest vertebrae in the spinal column.
 There are seven individual bones and the first, second and seventh are uniquely shaped, whereas the third to the sixth are relatively similar in form.

-The short spinous processes are bifid in shape whereas the vertebral foramina are shaped like large triangles.
-Within each transverse process there is a foramen transversarium and at the level of C6 the vertebral artery enters the corresponding foramen.
-The anterior tubercle and the posterior tubercle are the anterior and posterior portions of the transverse processes.
+The short spinous processes are bifid in shape whereas the vertebral foramina are somewhat triangular in shape.
+Within each transverse process there is a transverse foramen/foramen transversarium, which houses the vertebral artery from the level of C6 upwards.
+The anterior and posterior tubercles are the anterior and posterior portions of the transverse processes respectively.

 C1, otherwise known as the atlas, is the first cervical vertebrae as well as the first vertebrae in the spinal column.
 It supports the skull which sits directly above it and it only has an anterior arch and a posterior arch, with no body or spinous process.

 The axis or C2 as it is clinically called, has its odontoid process (dens) located on its superior surface.
 It has a large bifid spinous process and in contrast to C1, a small transverse process which houses its foramen transversarium.